liy-che/youtube-video-duration/README.md

 | Mute / unmute              | M                                       |

 ## 🎉 Updates 🎉
+**1.0.7**
+- Beta: Works on YouTube shorts and video previews (some shortcuts are temporarily unavailable)

 **1.0.6.3**
 - BUG FIX: controller not appearing in video watch page sometimes